Bay State Banner founder Melvin B. Miller: ‘Young people need to know where we came from’ - The Boston Globe

 When Miller announced he had sold the Banner to two longtime Black journalists — Ron Mitchell and André Stark — he told the Globe that the pair had grown up reading the newspaper, and expressed confidence in their leadership.

 There was still a lot of work to do to solve the racial problems in Boston, Miller said.
-And he left the door open to support the next generation of journalists serving Boston’s Black communities.
+And he left the door open to support the next generation of journalists serving the city’s Black communities.

 “I’m going to be helping and assisting in any way I can,” Miller said.